WebAssembly/spec/spectec/test-prose/TEST.md

 5. Execute (LOCAL.SET x).

 execution_of_BR_ON_CAST l rt_1 rt_2
+1. Let f be the current frame.
-1. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value is on the top of the stack.
-2. Pop ref from the stack.
+3. Pop ref from the stack.
-3. YetI: TODO: prem_to_instr: Unsupported rule prem.
+4. Let rt be $ref_type_of(ref).
+5. If rt > $inst_reftype(f.MODULE, rt_2), then:
+  a.
+Push ref to the stack.
+6. Else:
+  a.
+Push ref to the stack.
+  b.
+Execute (BR l).

 execution_of_BR_ON_CAST_FAIL l rt_1 rt_2
+1. Let f be the current frame.
-1. Assert: Due to validation, a value is on the top of the stack.
+2. Assert: Due to validation, a value is on the top of the stack.
-2. Pop ref from the stack.
+3. Pop ref from the stack.
-3. YetI: TODO: prem_to_instr: Unsupported rule prem.
+4. Let rt be $ref_type_of(ref).
+5. If rt ≤ $inst_reftype(f.MODULE, rt_2), then:
+  a.
+Push ref to the stack.
+6. Else:
+  a.
+Push ref to the stack.
+  b.
+Execute (BR l).

 execution_of_CALL x
 1. Assert: Due to validation, x < |$funcaddr()|.